 F.2.
 Acquiring Permits for Festivals.
-Concern has been expressed that it is difficult to navigate the City's permitting process, and that permit fees have become excessive for public festivals, particularly for Peace Plaza.
+Concern has been expressed that it is difficult to navigate the City's permitting process, and that permit fees have become excessive for

 G. PUBLIC REALM

 The term "public realm" is used to refer to the spaces in a community which are common to everyone - the streets, sidewalks, parks, plazas and other open spaces.
 Japantown's public realm has some notable features, such as community-oriented plazas and regional thoroughfares, which distinguishes it from other San Francisco neighborhoods.
 Japantown's public realm is notably influenced by mid-century urban renewal-related ideas, which placed more emphasis on automobile access and less on streets as places for pedestrians.